 Many residents of this community are Traditional Owners.
 The traditional homelands of The Gangalidda and the Waanyi people lie in and around the Doomadgee Shire.
 There are also Garrawa and Yunjulla people and a range of people from Indigenous nations across Australia have made Doomadgee their home.

 Covering an area of 186,300 hectares Doomadgee is a Deed of Grant in Trust (DOGIT) Community.
 English is the predominant language spoken in Doomadgee.
 However, several First Nations’ languages are also spoken, including Waanyi, Gangalidda, Mingginda, Lardil and Garawa.

-If you are planning a community visit then our Doomadgee Community Engagement Guidelines might be helpful.
+If you are planning a community visit then our Doomadgee Community Engagement Guidelines which can be located under Policies and Guidelines might be helpful.